aabadie/riot-course-exercises/riot-networking/networking-iotlab/README.md

 ### Setup an experiment on FIT IoT-LAB

+- Stop any running experiment you may have (use `-i` if you have multiple experiments already running):

+      $ iotlab-experiment stop

 - Book 2 iotlab-m3 boards.
 You can use Saclay, Paris, Lille, Strasbourg or Grenoble sites: